libxsmm/libxsmm/documentation/cp2k.md

 For an actual workload, one may try `cp2k/tests/QS/benchmark/H2O-32.inp`, or any workload under `cp2k/tests/QS/benchmark_single_node`.
 For latter set of workloads however LIBINT and LIBXC may be required.
 The CP2K/intel branch aims to enable a performance advantage by default.
 However, there are some options allowing to re-enable default behavior (compared to CP2K/trunk).

-* **LIBXSMM_ACC_RECONFIGURE=0**: this environment setting avoids reconfiguring CP2K (only enabled when the ACCeleration layer is active; see below).
-With the ACCeleration layer enabled, a number of properties reconfigured e.g. an increased number of entries per matrix stack.
+* **LIBXSMM_ACC_RECONFIGURE**: environment setting for reconfiguring CP2K (default depends on whether the ACCeleration layer is enabled or not).
+With the ACCeleration layer enabled, CP2K is reconfigured (as if LIBXSMM_ACC_RECONFIGURE=1 is set) e.g. an increased number of entries per matrix stack is populated, and otherwise CP2K is not reconfigured.
 * **MM_DRIVER**: http://manual.cp2k.org/trunk/CP2K_INPUT/GLOBAL/DBCSR.html#MM_DRIVER gives a reference of the input keywords.
-Beside of the listed keywords (ACC, BLAS, MATMUL, and SMM), the CP2K/intel branch is supporting the XSMM keyword (which is also the default).
+For the CP2K/intel branch the MM_DRIVER is set to XSMM by default (if LIBXSMMROOT was present).

 ## LIBINT and LIBXC Dependencies